 If you want to overcome the mental addiction and change how you see smoking make sure you get the foundational video of the CBQ Method.

 The CBQ Method is a 4-stage method that’s specifically designed to help you overcome the mental addiction, change how you think about smoking, and break the habit.
 The mental addiction is the biggest part of the smoking addiction so overcoming it makes quitting easy.

-And if you want help and support, join our CBQ method Facebook support group.
-We have thousands of members who are on the same journey as you.
-And we post tips every day to help you quit smoking and remain smoke free.
+If you want to learn more about the CBQ Method and get support on your quit smoking journey you can join our Facebook support group.
+The CBQ Facebook community has thousands of amazing members who are in the process of quitting smoking or have already quit.
+And we post tips every day to help you quit smoking and remain smoke-free.